ZhgChg.Li

 View

-• StubData.gs: Stub methods and data for the online demo.
+• StubData.gs: Stub methods and data for the Online Demo.

 • Settings.gs: Some common settings and lib initialization.

-• GitHub.gs: GitHub API operation encapsulation.
+• GitHub.gs: Wrapper for GitHub API operations.

-• Slack.gs: Slack API operation encapsulation.
+• Slack.gs: Wrapper for Slack API operations.

-Building Your Own Packaging Platform
+Build Your Own Packaging Platform

-1. Create a Google Apps Script project, and name it.
+1. Create a Google Apps Script project and name it

-In the upper right corner of the project, click “Deploy” → “New deployment” → Type “Web App”:
+In the top right corner of the project, click “Deploy” → “New deployment” → select type “Web app”:

 Execution Identity: